syncfusion-content/blazor-docs/blazor/diagram/scroll-settings.md

 ## Scrollable Area

 Scrolling beyond any particular rectangular area can be restricted by using the scrollableArea property of scroll settings.
-To restrict scrolling beyond any custom region, set the scrollLimit as “limited”.
+To restrict scrolling beyond any custom region, set the [ScrollLimit](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ScrollSettings.html#Syncfusion_Blazor_Diagram_ScrollSettings_ScrollLimit) as “limited”.
 The following code example illustrates how to customize scrollable area.

 ```cshtml
 @using Syncfusion.Blazor.Diagram